 Each week I will run down the players recently promoted to the majors along with their potential fantasy relevance.

-Next I will highlight a number of players that could be promoted in the near future that those in redraft leagues should stash on their bench.
-As the season progresses I will check in on past stash recommendation to see if they are still worth holding.
+Next I will highlight a number of players who could be promoted in the near future that those in redraft leagues should stash on their bench.
+As the season progresses, I will check in on past stash recommendations to see if they are still worth holding.

-Finally, I will cover prospects for keeper and dynasty leagues whose value is on the rise that you might want to target, or players on the decline you might want to cut bait on or trade before their value bottoms out.
+Finally, I will cover prospects for keeper and dynasty leagues whose value is on the rise that you may want to target, or players on the decline you may want to cut bait on or trade before their value bottoms out.

 Welcome to the Majors